26th January 2017 • 2 min read

 The UK has experienced a double-digit increase in employee flu-related absenteeism within recent years.
 The average number of days lost to sickness absence has been fluctuating at around 5 days per employee, a rate of 2.2%, for the past 6 years!
-And more shockingly, over 10,000 deaths are attributable to flu infections each year!
+And more shockingly, over 10,000 deaths are attributable to flu infections each year.
+If you were to get more info on these statistics, you’d learn that a small part of these deaths occurred due to negligence of not possessing proper healthcare plans.
 So what can you do to make sure you aren’t one of these statistics?

 The government has an annual flu programme and each year thousands of people are vaccinated against the flu virus.
 Vaccination is the most effective way to prevent infection.
 Although anyone can catch flu, certain people are at greater risk from the implications of flu as their body may not be able to fight the virus.
 These ‘at risk’ groups include the elderly (over 65 years), children, and those with a chronic disease.
 If you are ‘at risk’ you are entitled to a free flu jab.
 Saying all this, it is still advisable to have a vaccination even if you are ‘healthy’.
 Prevention is better than cure!